 Pittsburgh Woman Charged With Converting Social Security Benefits To Her Own Use

-PITTSBURGH, Pa. ‑ A resident of Pittsburgh, Pa., has been indicted by a federal grand jury in Pittsburgh on charges of conversion of Social Security benefits and theft of government property, United States Attorney David J. Hickton announced today.
+PITTSBURGH, Pa. - A resident of Pittsburgh, Pa., has been indicted by a federal grand jury in Pittsburgh on charges of theft of government property, United States Attorney David J. Hickton announced today.

-The law provides for a maximum total sentence of 10 years in prison on the theft count and five years in prison on the Social Security conversion count, a fine of $250,000 on each count, or both.
+The law provides for a maximum total sentence of 10 years in prison, a fine of $250,000, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant United States Attorney Leo M. Dillon is prosecuting this case on behalf of the government.
+Assistant United States Attorney Robert S. Cessar is prosecuting this case on behalf of the government.

 The Social Security Administration, Office of Inspector General conducted the investigation leading to the indictment in this case.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.